The Lost City of Z (film): Release

 The film had its world premiere as the closing night film on October 15, 2016, at the 54th New York Film Festival.
 Prior to that, StudioCanal acquired international distribution rights to the film, while Amazon Studios obtained U.S. distribution rights.
 Bleecker Street is partnering with Amazon on the film's theatrical release.
 The film was released in the United States on April 14, 2017.
 The film was released in France on March 15, 2017 and in the UK on March 24, 2017.

 In February 2017, the film was presented at the 67th Berlin International Film Festival in the Berlinale Special section.
 It also served as the opening night film of Boston International Film Festival on April 13, 2017.

-The film got a release date of June 2, 2017 in Mainland China, but was trimmed by 37 minutes, totaling 104 minutes.
-It is unclear if the move was due to a commercial decision, or a result of usual censorship by the State Administration of Press, Publication, Radio, Film and Television.
+The film released in China on June 2, 2017 but was trimmed by 37 minutes, totaling 104 minutes.
+The cuts were made by the film's producers to increase the chance of the film being commercially successful in China.
+At the time, exhibitors were not interested in showing films over two hours in length as it would cut into the total amount of screenings a theatre could have in a day.